What is a gland seal?

-The function of a rod seal, otherwise known as a gland seal, is to prevent pressurised fluid leaking out of the system while a rod reciprocates through its travel past the seal.
-It is often the most critical seal in a system, since it seals the internal fluid or gas from escape into the surrounding environment.
-While leakage past a piston seal will affect its efficiency, the system fluid or gas remains contained in the system.
-However, with a rod or gland seal, failure will allow external leakage, and it should be paired with an appropriate wiper and gland housing design to ensure correct operation.
+The primary function of a rod seal, often referred to as a gland seal, is to prevent pressurised fluid from leaking out of a system whilst a rod reciprocates through its travel past the seal.
+A rod seal is often the most critical seal in a system as it seals the internal fluid or gas to prevent it from escaping out into the surrounding environment.
+While leakage past a piston seal will affect its efficiency, the system’s contents remain contained in the system.
+However, with a hydraulic gland seal, failure will allow external leakage, and it should be paired with an appropriate wiper and gland housing design to ensure correct operation.

 A rod seal is used to contain pressure within a system to prevent leakage out of the gland.
 This allows maximum mechanical effort to be applied to moving the piston along the bore of a cylinder.
 Gland seals can be used either hydraulically or pneumatically, with appropriate seal designs for each system and application.
 Hydraulic cylinder rod seals are made to prevent leakage across the moving ram rod surface diameter, and therefore contain the system fluid or gas.

 There are two types of gland seals: single-acting and double-acting gland seals.
 Single-acting gland seals can have pressure applied from one direction and double-acting rod seals can have pressure applied from either side to drive the ram that the piston is fixed to both in and out.
 Individual rod seal profile designs show specific behaviours and performance, which need to be in line with the application’s requirement.
 Gland seals can be made in various materials, which will also influence the choice of the seal profile.
 When determining the best rod seal design and material for a particular application, consideration needs to be given to:

 - Whether a single or double-acting rod seal is required

 - The friction losses acceptable

 - Whether energisation is necessary